douglas-sanini/spark-challenge/README.md

 ## Overview
 This challenge requires you to run a Docker container with Jupyter, Spark, and MySQL, then interact with the MySQL database using PySpark.

+This docker imagem already contains Jupyter, Spark, Mysql and Mysql drivers necessary to execute the challenge.
+Only Delta Tables are not present.

 ## Steps to Complete the Challenge

 ### Step 1: Run the Docker Container